yasinkhan561/blog-post-manager/frontend/README.md

 Data Synchronization (Creation): The createPostAction performs a full list fetch (dispatch(fetchPosts())) after a successful creation to guarantee the main list is synchronized before redirecting to the new post's detail page.

-2. Global Message Banner System
-   A custom, application-wide notification system provides non-intrusive user feedback.
-This system uses React Context (or a Redux Slice) to manage its state globally, coupled with the shared MessageBanner component.

-Usage: Actions like Post Update and generic API failures trigger this banner (e.g., success message on a successful save, error message on failure).

-Types: The system supports four visual states defined by MessageType: SUCCESS, ERROR, WARNING, and INFO.

 3. Iconography (Font Awesome)
    Icons are managed using @fortawesome/react-fontawesome for high-quality SVG rendering.

 Custom Component: The custom Icon component simplifies usage across the application, handling consistent styling (color, size) based on theme variables.

 📂 Project Structure Highlights

 Path Purpose
 src/store/ Redux setup, including slices, store configuration, and types. src/components/shared/Icon.tsx The reusable component for displaying Font Awesome icons.